DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-15-managing-partner-providers-if-youre-a-school.md

 - select who can view their placement opportunities
 - assign placements to their partner providers
-- view partner provider placement windows
+- view partner provider placement windows - for example, when assigning placements

+In the future, schools could also use this information to:

+- manage their mentors’ training with partner providers
+- claiming funding for their mentors’ training

 School-provider relationships also help DfE understand how the market is connected.